 A software development company is tasked with building a mobile application for a client within a strict deadline.
 However, two developers are on PTO in that time frame.
 Due to a shortage of developers, the project manager can prioritize tasks across the team, manage sprints, and maintain an accurate log on hours worked, so the it’s easy to know who’s work can be shifted and how the project can be split up with the limited team.

 Cost constraints are also an important factor to consider toward resource availability, as they set a limit on the amount of money allocated to each project.
-This constraint usually comes from either the client or the project manager, depending on your initial agreement or planned project scope.
+This constraint usually comes from either the client or the project manager, depending on your initial business agreement or planned project scope.

 COST CONSTRIANT EXAMPLE